Digital transformation roadmap overview

 Here are three benefits of a digital transformation roadmap:

 - Inclusivity: No one wants to feel left out.
 When you only have a handful of decision-makers in the boardroom directing everyone else, it causes friction.
-Bring your team together by ensuring everyone has a say and everyone knows the value and purpose of their role.
+Bring your team together by ensuring everyone has a say, and everyone knows the value and purpose of their role.

 - Effectiveness: Using a roadmap is the most effective way to help people prioritize their daily actions.
 With a clear plan, your business can stay on track to your ideal destination, with the fewest number of detours in between.

 Let’s imagine you want to build a house.
 You’ve got a general idea of what you want it to look like.
-It’s a two-story home with four bedrooms, five and three-quarter bathrooms, a kitchen, pool, and a partridge and pear tree.
+It’s a two-story home with four bedrooms, five and three-quarter bathrooms, a kitchen, a pool, and a partridge and pear tree.

 Great.
 That's the plan.
 Let's get started.